 Cook the marinated chicken in oven or on bbq grill.
 Let cool and slice.

-Combine remaining salad ingredients in a large bowl, reserving a few of each of the ingredients for on top of the salad.
+Gently combine remaining salad ingredients in a large bowl, reserving a few of each of the ingredients for on top of the salad.

 Toss the salad ingredients with about 1/2 cup of dressing, add pasta and toss gently.

 - This salad may also be made a day or two ahead of serving.
 Cook the pasta and chicken and store in separate Ziplock bags in refrigerator.
 Make dressing and refrigerate as well.
-Chop all of the following: green onions, parsley, water chestnuts and place in separate containers or bags.
+Chop all of the following: green onions, parsley, cucumbers and place in separate containers or bags.
 Drain the mandarin oranges and place in bag.
 When ready to serve, assemble as directed.